Attachment theory: Child care policies

 Social policies concerning the care of children were the driving force in Bowlby's development of attachment theory.
 The difficulty lies in applying attachment concepts to policy and practice.
 In 2008 C.H.
 Zeanah and colleagues stated, "Supporting early child-parent relationships is an increasingly prominent goal of mental health practitioners, community-based service providers and policy makers ...
 Attachment theory and research have generated important findings concerning early child development and spurred the creation of programs to support early child-parent relationships."
 Thus the NICHD has in the past held that the mark of top notch day care is that it contributes to secure attachment relationships in children.

-However, child care policy is highly contested and it has recently been shown that making the maintenance of infant-caregiver bonds the primary index of good-quality child care does not gel well with the group-based environment of most Western forms of early childhood education and care.
+However, child care policy is highly contested, and it has recently been shown that making the maintenance of infant-caregiver bonds the primary index of good-quality child care does not gel well with the group-based environment of most Western forms of early childhood education and care.
 The difficulties of one key-worker maintaining availability, sensitivity and appropriate one-to-one responsiveness to several children at the same time, the frequency of part-time work in child care facilities and high staff-turnover means the imperative to build secure one-to-one infant-caregiver attachments is well-nigh impossible to achieve, putting undue stress on both infants and educators.
 Hence, recently, group-based care, as occurs in Japan, has been argued to be more in keeping with high quality child care than NICHD-like imperatives to maintain one-to-one care encouraged by attachment advocates.
 All the same, and despite the many empirical, cross-cultural and methodological critiques of attachment theory, some policy-makers continue energetically to advocate the view that "legislative initiatives reflecting higher standards for credentialing and licensing childcare workers" require "education in child development and attachment theory, and at least a two-year associate degree course as well as salary increases and increased stature for childcare positions".

 Arguments for more flexible work arrangements that recognize child care as essential for all its employees also sometimes reference attachment theory.
-This includes re-examination of parental leave policies, the main idea being that lack of parental leave inhibits early parent child bonding.
+This includes re-examining parental leave policies, the main idea being that a lack of parental leave inhibits early parent-child bonding.